irfanbroo/DSA-/README.md

 ## License

-This repository is licensed under the [Your Preferred License] License.
+This repository is licensed under the MIT License.